troyyer/wdiov8browserstackDismissAlertoniOSIssue/README.md

 # wdiov8browserstackDismissAlertoniPadIssue
-Alerts on iPad device is being dismissed(the Accept Option) before the browser.dismissAlert() command.
+Alerts on iOS devices are being dismissed(with the Accept Option) before the browser.dismissAlert() command.